rapidsms/rapidsms/docs/topics/contrib/default.rst

 Installation
 ============

-To use the `default` app, simply add 'rapidsms.contrib.default' to the end of :setting:`INSTALLED_APPS` in your settings file.
-The :doc:`BlockingRouter
+To use the `default` application, add 'rapidsms.contrib.default' to the end of :setting:`INSTALLED_APPS` in your settings file.
+Depending on your project's router, you may need to add the `default` application to the router's associated applications.
+If you are using the :doc:`BlockingRouter
-</topics/router/router>` automatically loads the RapidSMS apps defined in
+</topics/router/router>` or :doc:`CeleryRouter </topics/router/celery>`,
-:setting:`INSTALLED_APPS`.
+RapidSMS applications defined in :setting:`INSTALLED_APPS` will be automatically loaded.